 Award bookings

 Once you’ve earned points and miles, the next step of the game is to use those points towards maximum value.
-Here are some tools for getting more out of your points and miles, or you can find our series of sweet spot award posts here.
+Here are concepts and tools for getting more out of your points and miles…

 Transferable Points

 - Current Transfer Bonuses: There are often bonuses when transferring points to airline or hotel programs.
-Use this page to see which bonuses are current and which have gone before (the latter gives you an idea of whether to wait in the hopes that a similar bonus will happen again).
+Use this page to see which bonuses are current and which have expired (the latter gives you an idea of whether to wait in the hopes that a similar bonus will happen again).

-- Transfer Partner Master List: Use this page to find all transfer options from major transferable points programs.
-Or, see these specific pages:
+- Complete List of Transferable Points Partners: Use this page to find all transfer options from major transferable points programs.

 Hotel awards